xrdocs/programmability/_tutorials/pyats-series-adding-and-removing-configuration.md

 Manipulating configuration can be done with pyATS but it might not be the ideal tool for you.
 Here, we use pyATS because we are in a lab and we can't break anything (most important, we don't care if we do).
 Based on your use case, you might consider other tools like Crosswork, NSO or Ansible.
 {: .notice--info}

 Once connected to a device using pyATS, you can use the `configure()` method to push configuration.
 It takes a `string` as parameter, which is the configuration to be pushed.
 Below an example for a segment-routing policy.
+You can pass multiple lines of configuration to the `configure()` method.

 <script src="https://gist.github.com/AntoineOrsoni/56032ff89ed5ca6de7ab836b09bdb72d.js"></script>

+You can read more about how to configure devices with pyATS in the [documentation](https://pubhub.devnetcloud.com/media/pyats-getting-started/docs/quickstart/configuredevices.html)
+{: .notice--info}

 # Removing configuration from a device